microsoft/vscode-docs/docs/copilot/best-practices.md

 You can also get assistance from Copilot via a [chat interface](/docs/copilot/overview.md#chat-features) by installing the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension.

 This section is similar to the earlier [Getting the most out of Copilot](#getting-the-most-out-of-copilot-inline-suggestions), which had recommendations for getting the best editor inline completions from Copilot.
-Here we'll cover tips to effectively use Copilot Chat (Chat view, inline chat, Quick Chat).
+Here we cover tips to effectively use Copilot Chat (Chat view, inline chat, Quick Chat).

 ### Choosing between chat experiences